apache/calcite/site/_docs/stream.md

 of your `ORDER BY` key.

 {% highlight sql %}
-SELECT STREAM FLOOR(rowtime TO hour) AS rowtime, productId, orderId, units FROM Orders
+SELECT STREAM CEIL(rowtime TO hour) AS rowtime, productId, orderId, units FROM Orders
-ORDER BY FLOOR(rowtime TO hour) ASC, units DESC;
+ORDER BY CEIL(rowtime TO hour) ASC, units DESC;

   rowtime | productId | orderId | units
 ----------+-----------+---------+-------